RehanSaeed/rehansaeed.github.io/content/posts/2014/naming-conventions/index.md

 At the end of the day, there are no rules for coding style.
 This is all a matter of personal preference.
 :::

-I've recently been doing a fair amount of T-SQL and C++ and thought I'd look into some form of naming conventions for the two languages.
+I have recently been doing a fair amount of T-SQL and C++ and thought I'd look into some form of naming conventions for the two languages.
 If you've read my previous blog post '[Stop the Brace Wars, Use StyleCop](/stop-brace-wars-use-stylecop/)', then you'll know how I feel about coding style in the C# language.

 # SQL Coding Style